-

 Digital microscope: A microscope

-and video camera combination with a digital output such
+and video camera combination with a digital output

-to display the image on a PC.
+software to display the image on a PC.

 Top